Turning wildfire liability into productive infrastructure.

 Revenue from year one.
 Rural employment from month one.
 Fire risk reduction from day one.

-Same three-tier LandStack architecture deployed in New Mexico — adapted for Mediterranean biomes.
+Adapted for Mediterranean biomes.
 Proving that the signal engine works across different geographies, ownership structures, and regulatory frameworks.
 Satellite baselines already established.
 IoT sensor specifications adapted for arid soils and Paulownia growth metrics.